sanxibengbeng/list-vpc-routes/README.md

 ```

 The script will:
-1. Use your current AWS CLI region configuration
+1. Use your current AWS CLI configuration
-2. Query all VPCs in that region
+2. Query all VPCs in your environment
 3. For each VPC, retrieve all associated route tables
 4. For each route table, extract all route entries
 5. Export everything to `vpc_route_tables.csv`